Vegan Asparagus Soup (Daniel Fast)

 - Add garlic, sautee 1 minute

-- Add cashews, salt and pepper saute 3 minutes
+- Add cashews, salt, and pepper saute 3 minutes

 - Add potatoes and asparagus, saute until asparagus turns bright green.

-- Add vegetable broth, bring to a boil, reduce to a simmer and cook for 20 minutes over low heat.
+- Add vegetable broth, bring to a boil, reduce to a simmer, and cook for 20 minutes over low heat.
 Check potatoes for doneness.

 - Remove bay leaf, add fresh parsley and lemon juice;

-- Puree with immersion blender,
+- Puree with an immersion blender.

 Comments